gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 Let's look at an example user story.
 Alice is a system administrator and she explores Teleport capabilities.
 She doesn't know much about Teleport yet, except for basic foundation (agents, roles).
 She just enrolled her first Kubernetes cluster into Teleport.
 This cluster contains the staging environment and she wants to give read-only pod access to the developers in an app namespace.
-When she was enrolling Kubernetes cluster, she saw that she can rely on `default-view` group for giving a readonly access, so she goes to the UI and creates a new role, putting this content into it:
+She goes to the UI and creates a new role, putting this content into it:

 ```yaml
 kind: role